How to Increase Melanin in Hair?

 Importance of Melanin in Hair

 Before finding out how to increase melanin in hair, let's understand the importance of melanin.
 Melanin for hair - apart from giving the hair its natural characteristic colour also has protective functions.

 - Regulating the colour of your hair

-By now you know the melanin gives the hair its colour but you’ll be surprised to know that the hair is originally white and gains the colour only after it emerges from the hair follicle.
+By now you know the melanin for hair gives the hair its colour but you’ll be surprised to know that the hair is originally white and gains the colour only after it emerges from the hair follicle.
 Melanin, which is found in the cortex or the middle layer of the hair, is of two types – eumelanin & pheomelanin.

 Different combinations of these two types produce different hair colour types.
 These colours can be one of the five types, black or dark brown, light brown, yellow (or blonde), red, white.

 Eumelanin is the dark form of melanin and is divided into two types – brown eumelanin and black eumelanin.
 This is the most commonly occurring melanin in human hair.
 If the black eumelanin is in huge concentration, the hair is black.
 Similarly, brown hair results from a high concentration of brown melanin.
 Conversely, a low concentration of black melanin results in grey hair and a low concentration of brown melanin makes the hair yellow or blonde.

 Pheomelanin is the brighter shade of melanin and has a reddish hue.
 In higher concentration, it gives the hair a red colour.
 When mixing with brown eumelanin, the result gives your hair an orange tinge popularly known as ginger.